lineville/rust-yew-wasm/README.md

-# My Awesome Yew App

-This is the official base template for [Create Yew App](https://github.com/jetli/create-yew-app).
+# Rust + Yew + WASM Web App (this is built on top of the official template found here [Create Yew App](https://github.com/jetli/create-yew-app)

 ## How to install